return42/sphkerneldoc/linux_src_doc/drivers/infiniband/sw/rdmavt/mcast_c.rst

 zero if both were added.
 Return EEXIST if the GID was already in the table but the QP was added.
 Return ESRCH if the QP was already attached and neither structure was added.
+Return EINVAL if the MGID was found, but the MLID did NOT match.

 .. _`rvt_attach_mcast`: